 The major remaining question, for some, is whether the amount of warming can be kept in check in order to prevent these disastrous scenarios.
 Encouraging grassroots environmental action is important, but intergovernmental cooperation is paramount, and that's been slow in coming, particularly with the United States, China and India.
 We also, experts say, need to begin to plan how to respond to warming-related disasters, such as by aiding coastal areas, establishing quick-response units for wildfires and preparing for deadly heat waves.

-For more information about technological myths and other related topics, look over the links on the next page.
+For more information about technological myths and other related topics, look over the links below.

 - Ater, Tal.
 "NASA Abandons Flying Cars for Greener Flight with a $1.5m Prize for Green Plane Innovation."
 Green Prophet.
 Aug.
 3, 2009. http://greenprophet.com/2009/08/03/11134/nasa-abandons-flying-cars-for-green-flight/